MisterMeme95/DMI_Forge/cJSON/tests/unity/docs/UnityAssertionsReference.md

 on both of these in Unity's documentation.

 What about the times where you suddenly need to deal with something odd, like a 24-bit `int`?
-The simplest solution is to use the next size up.
+The simplest solution is to use the next current_capacity up.
 If you have a 24-bit `int`, configure Unity to use 32-bit integers.
 If you have a 12-bit `int`, configure Unity to use 16 bits.
 There are two ways this is going to affect you: